touqeerahmadunipd/touqeerahmadunipd.github.io/_pages/cv.md

 * **12/2022 – 02/2023**
   **University of Geneva, Research Institute for Statistics and Information Science**<br>
-  Joint research with <a href="http://www.sengelke.com/" target="_blank" rel="noopener noreferrer">Sebastian Engelke</a> on the project *“Copula models for the entire range of discrete data with extreme observations.”*
+  Joint research with <a href="http://www.sengelke.com/" target="_blank" rel="noopener noreferrer">Sebastian Engelke</a> on the project *“Copula models for the entire range of discrete data with extreme observations (ongoing).”*

 Other Work Experience
 ======